the-turing-way/the-turing-way/book/website/communication/comms-overview/comms-overview-accessibly.md

 ## FAIR resources

 It is worth considering applying the FAIR principles to all the science communications that you deposit in open repositories, such as conference presentations and posters, as this will make them more sustainable.
-* Tips to apply the FAIR principles to training materials by Garcia et al (2020) {cite}`Garcia2020ten` can be easily adapted for this purpose and this is discussed in more detail here (a guide to collaboration - info about collaborative tools).
+* Tips to apply the FAIR principles to training materials by Garcia et al (2020) {cite}`Garcia2020ten` can be easily adapted for this purpose.